 (e) in relation to a decision to suspend or revoke a licence under section 53ZG — the person who was the licence holder immediately before the suspension or revocation.

-[Section 53ZL inserted by No. 17 of 2004 s.
+[Section 53ZL inserted: No. 17 of 2004 s.
 36.]

 53ZM.
 Review of decisions